LacertosusRepo/libDeusPrefs/docuowl/2.Cells/meta.md

 ---
 Title: Cells
 ---
-Improvements to the basic preference cells and one whole new cell.
+Improvements to the basic preference cells and two whole new cells.